polgarp/polgarp.github.io/_posts/Blog/2023-07-06-Yet-another-post-on-designer-job-titles.md

 I include everyone who broadly works on the UX or human interface of a product in the design team.
 Well, depending on the org structure of course.
 Most people in the design team would be designers and researchers, but might also include writers, ops people, program managers, analysts, and strategists as distinct roles.
 Generally, everyone who reports to the most senior design leader would be part of a design team.

-I use the generic term "Design" and don't include qualifying terms such as UX or product, simply because I believe in the universality of design as an activity.
+I use the generic term "Design" and don't include qualifying terms such as UX or product, simply because I believe in the universality of design as an activity, plus I mostly talk about designing in the context of software tech companies, but don't want to be very limiting what design should exactly focus on.
 If we work on a product, we work on all aspects of it.

 Sometimes marketing designers (graphic designers, art directors, brand designers, etc.) and product designers are in one team, which is generally awesome for the design language and culture - and makes it a pain to manage all people and workflows together.